Publications

 How to Prevent Bt Resistance Development in Corn Rootworms

-The following strategies are recommended to reduce the risk of corn rootworm resistance to Bt corn hybrids:
+The following strategies are recommended to reduce the risk of rootworm populations developing resistance to Bt proteins:

-• Crop rotation – Rotate fields annually between corn and nonhost crops.
-If practical, use a two to four year rotation between corn plantings.
+• Crop rotation - Rotate fields annually between corn and nonhost crops.
+If practical, rotate corn from the field for two to four years.

-• Control volunteer corn and grassy weeds that can serve as hosts for local Bt-resistant rootworm populations.
+• Control volunteer corn and grassy weeds that could serve as hosts for local Bt-resistant rootworm populations.

 • Plant a conventional (non-Bt) corn hybrid and use a soil insecticide instead of a Bt hybrid, especially when rootworm pressure is expected to be low.
-Note: Combining a Bt hybrid with a soil insecticide is not recommended because the soil insecticide does not result in additional yield protection beyond what the Bt insecticide provides.
-Soil insecticide use also prevents detection of Bt-resistant insect populations.
+Note: combining a Bt hybrid with a soil insecticide is not recommended because the soil insecticide does not provide any additional yield protection due to the Bt protein killing rootworms.
+This practice also prevents detection of Bt-resistant insect populations.

-• Plant the required non-Bt corn refuge according to guidelines on the Bt corn seed bag tag.
+• Plant the non-Bt corn refuge according to guidelines on the Bt corn seed bag tag.

-• Rotate different Bt corn hybrid modes of action each year.
-For example, use a Cry 3 Bt corn hybrid such as Cry3Bb1, mCry3A or eCry3.1Ab the first year, then switch to a Bt corn hybrid expressing a different mode of action (for example, Cry34/35Ab1) in the subsequent year.
+• Rotate fields with Bt corn hybrids that have different modes of action each year.
+For example, use a Cry 3 Bt corn hybrid (for example, Cry3Bb1, mCry3A or eCry3.1Ab) the first year, then switch to a Bt corn hybrid expressing a different mode of action (for example, Cry34/35Ab1) in the subsequent year.

-• Be vigilant in scouting fields for corn rootworm adults and assessing the larval root-feeding injury.
+• n Be vigilant in scouting fields for corn rootworm adults, and assess larval root-feeding injury.

-• Report suspected performance problems immediately to your local seed dealer and to NDSU Extension Entomology.
+• n Report suspected performance problems immediately to your local seed dealer and to NDSU Extension Entomology.

 Warning Signs of Emerging Corn Rootworm Bt Resistance

-• In high corn rootworm beetle infestations in Bt corn during late summer
+• High population density of corn rootworm adults in Bt corn fields during late summer

-• Severe leaf-feeding and/or silk-feeding injury by adults in Bt corn
+• Severe leaf-feeding injury; silk feeding by adults in Bt corn fields

-• Rootworm node-injury scores of at least 1 (or equivalent of one complete node consumed) on single-protein Bt corn hybrids, or 0.5 on pyramided Bt corn hybrids
+• Rootworm node-injury scores of at least 1 (or one complete node consumed) on Bt corn hybrids with a single Bt protein, or 0.5 on pyramided Bt corn hybrids

-• Significant corn plant lodging or goose-necking present in Bt corn hybrids
+• Significant corn plant lodging or goose-necking present in Bt corn fields

-It is important to keep accurate records each year for individual fields.
-This includes corn hybrid(s) planted, larval root-feeding injury scores by hybrid, and rootworm adult counts per trap or per plant.
+It is important to keep accurate records each year for individual planted fields and their locations.
+Important information includes corn hybrid(s) planted, larval root-feeding injury scores by hybrid, and rootworm adult counts per trap or per plant.

 Chemical Control